See how annoying that pop up is! Think of that when you're adding them to your own site...

 Mailrelay.com is free for up to 3000 subscribers and 15000 emails per month*

 Before being banned, we used SendinBlue daily.
 It has a 300 email per day limit, which meant we grew to know it well - another excellent platform.
 Sendicate has the cleanest interface, KISS philosophy, that works well.
 Freshmail has the best training/onboarding modules.
-There are many others - but like most things, its personal preference and goals that dictate use.
+There are many others - but like most things, its personal preference.

 Tip* - Make sure your first subscriber list is only high quality "opt in" contacts.
 Most vendors check your initial subscriber list carefully to determine if you are a scammer/spammer.